mi2rl/PFT_prediction/README.md

 * "training" branch: Code used to train deep learning model to predict FVC and FEV1.

-* "test" branck: Code used to get test results, and related figures and tables.
+* "test" branch: Code used to get test results, and related figures and tables.